Zhangyiyangtuo/User/README.md

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) myFile for details

 ## Acknowledgments